Oracle problems as communication tasks and optimization of quantum algorithms: Preliminaries

 As an aside, note that in $DJ(k)$ we have $ \abs{\mathcal{J}}=2 $.
 Classification problems with this property are also known as oracle decision problems; and for such problems, one often considers $ \mathcal{F} $ as a subset of $ \left\{ 0,1 \right\}^N $ for some $N$ and identifies $ \mathcal{J} $ with $ \left\{ 0,1 \right\} $.
 Solving the oracle problem is then referred to as computing the partial Boolean function $\tilde{j} : \mathcal{F} \rightarrow \left\{ 0, 1 \right\} $.
 Single-query quantum algorithms for partial Boolean functions were studied extensively~\cite{jozsa1991characterizing,Aaronson_2016_Polynomials,PhysRevA.101.022325,xu2021partial,qiu2021exact,ye2023characterization}.

 The polar opposite of decision problems is the \textit{oracle identification problem}, where the task is to identify the unknown oracle.
 Of course, this is a special case of oracle classification, given by the partition of $\mathcal{F}$ into singletons.
-Some instances of oracle identification are well-known, including unstructured search (solved by Grover's algorithm) and the Bernstein-Vazirani problem.
-Moreover, the query complexity of the general oracle identification problem was studied extensively \cite{ambainis2004quantum,ambainis2004robust,ambainis2007improved,kothari2013optimal,taghavi2022simplified}, with focus on generic algorithms that solve \textit{all} oracle identification problems with a fixed value of $N$ and a fixed size of the set $\mathcal{F} \subseteq \left\{ 0,1 \right\}^N $.
+Some instances of oracle identification are well-known, including unstructured search (solved by Grover's algorithm) and the Bernstein--Vazirani problem.
+Moreover, the query complexity of the general oracle identification problem was studied extensively \cite{ambainis2004quantum,ambainis2004robust,ambainis2007improved,kothari2013optimal,taghavi2022simplified}, with focus on generic algorithms that solve \textit{all} oracle identification problems parameterized by $N$ and the size of the set $\mathcal{F} \subseteq \left\{ 0,1 \right\}^N $.

-Further remarks regarding the problem formulation appear in Section 1 of the supplementary material.
+Further remarks regarding the problem formulation appear in \Cref{app:formulation}.